braze-inc/braze-docs/_docs/_hidden/private_betas/catalog.md

 ### Step 1: Create your CSV

 First, create your CSV file.
-The CSV file must have one column with a header of `id`, and each item's `id` must be unique.
+The first column of the CSV file must a header of `id`, and each item's `id` must be unique.
+All other column names must be unique.
 Additionally, the following limitations apply to catalog CSV files:

 - Maximum of 5,000 items (rows)
 - Maximum of 30 fields (columns)
+- Maximum field (column) name of 250 characters
 - Maximum CSV file size of 100MB
+- Maximum field value (cell) of 5,000 characters
 - Maximum field value (cell) size of 0.5KB
 - Only letters, numbers, hyphens, and underscores for `id` and header values